9 Real Estate Investing Platforms For Non-Accredited Investors

 If you’d rather not invest in individual properties, you can also invest in REITs.
 These give you a more diversified portfolio of real estate investments.

 RealtyMogul’s REITs have an investment minimum of $5,000.
-Depending on the portfolio you choose, you may either earn monthly or quarterly distributions.
+You may earn monthly or quarterly distributions depending on your chosen portfolio.

 6. YieldStreet

-When you sign up, you’ll have the opportunity to invest in a variety of portfolios, each of which has its own minimum investment, payment structure and more.
+When you sign up, you’ll have the opportunity to invest in various portfolios, each of which has its own minimum investment, payment structure, and more.

 There are even themed funds, but these have higher minimums and are only available to accredited investors.